ArchDaily | Broadcasting Architecture Worldwide

-FAAB Architektura has designed a smog-fighting music academy on the site of a former military base in Cracow, Poland.
-In a city constantly tackling air pollution, FAAB has incorporated a 1300 square meter "Air Purifier" into their proposal, combating CO2 levels as effectively as 33,000 city trees.
-This system, however, is only one element in a music academy wholly integrated with its natural surroundings.
+Gustafson Porter + Bowman has unveiled plans for Taikoo Place, a new public space for Hong Kong that will include lush native vegetation and sculptural water features.
+Encompassing 69,000 square feet, the landscape project will feature a variety of spaces, from small, intimate areas for conversation, to larger open areas suitable for special events like concerts and outdoor markets.

-Featured Wadi Penthouse / Platau
+Featured Court House / KOIZUMISEKKEI

 -